In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 shall include the bid tab with the prepared construction contract documents.
 Contracts for state agencies, ACCS and

-PSCA-funded projects must be submitted to DCM for review.
-Contracts for locally-funded K-12 projects must be submitted
+PSCA-funded emergency projects must be submitted to DCM for review.
+Contracts for fully locally-funded K-12 emergency projects must be submitted

 to the SDE School Architect’s office for review.
 The contract must be limited to repair and/or replacement work in